amirongit/notecode/django.md

 metadata is available as an attribute & can be extended.<br>
 inherited `Meta.abstract` is automatically set to `False`; explicitly set it to `True` to form an abstract hierarchy.<br>
 due to MRO, only the first parent's metadata is inherited in multiple inheritance; a model can explicitly inherit from multiple `Meta` classes.<br>
-some metadata attributes (e.g. `db_table`) are removed by default from subclasses to avoid inconsistencies.
+some metadata attributes (e.g. `db_table`) are removed from subclasses by default to avoid inconsistencies.

 concrete model inheritance defines weak entities.<br>
 when inheriting a concrete model
 - a `django.db.models.OneToOneField` is automatically added to the subclass; define it explicitly with `parent_link=True`
 - parent fields are accessible through the subclass, but data remains in the parent's table

-most concrete model metadata attributes are not inherited, except a few like `ordering` & `get_latest_by`.
+most concrete model metadata attributes are not inherited, except a few, such as `ordering` & `get_latest_by`.

-proxy models encapsulate, extend, manipulate or modify code-level behaviour of concrete models, including
+proxy models encapsulate, extend, manipulate, or modify code-level behaviour of concrete models, including
 - metadata attributes
 - managers
 - methods

-they set `Meta.proxy = True` & inherit one non-abstract model or multiple proxy models sharing the same parent.<br>
+they set `Meta.proxy = True` & inherit from one non-abstract model or multiple proxy models sharing the same parent.<br>
 proxy models can inherit abstract models as long as they define no fields.

 inheriting multiple concrete models with the same `id` field fails; `django.db.models.AutoField` explicitly defines the primary key.<br>